qiusuo-fuyuan/eagleeyejobs/README.md

 # UI Prototype

 The ui prototype currently is in figma.
-Please open this link to vue the ui protoype.
+Please open this link <https://www.figma.com/file/0ToIfqqWl5kw8pey8Rji0A/%E5%BC%80%E6%B6%A6?node-id=0%3A1&t=SxCiBh9pz4SlkolZ-1> to view the ui protoype.
 Since we currently still have no UI designer, and the UI prototype also needs to be updated as well according to our development.

 # Business